 global_id__sys).
 These fields let Vault know which records to update in the target Vault when data is updated in the source Vault.

-Vault creates new CrossLink documents in the lifecycle state defined in the connection’s configuration.
+Vault creates new CrossLink documents in the steady state defined in the target Vault’s document lifecycle of a given document type.
 If the document’s type has multiple lifecycles, Vault applies the first lifecycle available.
 Because Vault creates CrossLink documents through the Vault REST API, it does not apply document lifecycle role defaults.
-Vault creates CrossLink documents in the target Vault differently depending on source binding rules.
+The connection creates CrossLink documents using the Specific Document Version binding rule.
 See details about source binding rules below.

-- When a source document enters its Steady state, Vault moves the existing CrossLink document in the target Vault to a new lifecycle state defined in the connection’s configuration.
+- When a source document enters its Steady state, the Connection creates a CrossLink in the target Vault in the Steady state of the target’s Document Type defined on the Document Lifecycle.
 Vault also applies any entry actions configured on that lifecycle state, for example, setting the version number to a major version.

 - When enabled by an Admin, Vault transfers any Superseded versions of a document created since the last time the connection ran.